imageio/imageio-ffmpeg/README.md

 making distribution and installation *much* easier.
 And probably the code itself too.
 In contrast, [PyAV](https://github.com/mikeboers/PyAV) wraps ffmpeg at the C level.

-## Requirements

-This library works with any version of Python v3.4 and up (also Pypy).
-There are no further dependencies.

 ## API